Seedlings Lead Teacher

 Jennifer is a Nationally Board certified teacher and has a Master’s degree in Bilingual Education.
 She has been involved in the field of education for 13 years including teaching in a small community school in Mexico for three years that integrated festivals, nature experiences, and the arts within the curriculum.
-In addition to being close to complete with her Waldorf Teacher Training, she has also started another Waldorf Training, Nurturing the Roots.
+Jennifer has completed her Waldorf Teacher Training, and she also started another Waldorf Training, Nurturing the Roots.
 Jennifer has a passion for developmentally-appropriate and arts-integrated education and looks forward to bringing Waldorf Education to the charter school movement.
-She has two sons at Mountain Phoenix, one going into third grade and the other first grade.
+She has two sons at Mountain Phoenix, one going into fourth grade and the other second grade.

 Sunflower Classroom - Lead Teacher, Kindergarten

 Ms. Christine is so excited to be the lead teacher in the Sunflowers kindergarten classroom!
 She holds a BS in Early Childhood Education from the University of Maryland.
 She first learned about Waldorf Education there- (over 10 years ago!) and has been pursuing it ever since.
 Upon graduating, she began working as a kindergarten assistant at a Waldorf public charter school in Portland, OR during its inaugural year.
 After spending 8 years at home raising and homeschooling her own two daughters with the guidance of Waldorf methods, Christine returned to the classroom here at MPCS to share the beauty and rhythm of Waldorf education with more young children.
 This will be Ms. Christine’s third year at MPCS.
 In her free time, Christine loves to spend time with her husband, Matthew, and their girls hiking, gardening, swimming, camping, and watching all the birds, plants, and animals living around them.
 She also loves to do all kinds of handwork, but especially knitting and sewing.